mrebb/indigoslate-assessment/README.md

 * **Utilize the provided CRUD storage API as the data tier** for the Event API backend. ([api documentation](api-doc/data-tier.md))
     * Hint: Depending on how you structure your data, you may not need to use all of the provided endpoints!
 * Events should **not** overlap.
-* The schedule should span across 3 days.
+* Note that the schedule will span across 3 days.
 * Authenticate the Admin View to the Event API using Basic Authentication (Only a single set of credentials is necessary).
-* We've provided a barebones front-end to help you get started.
+* We've provided a front-end to help you get started.
 Feel free to adjust as necessary.
-    * Hint: The front-end we've provided is pretty bland...
+    * Hint: The front-end we've provided is pretty bland... :sadface

 ## Notes/Hints
 * Carefully consider the problem before you code!